michaelbakshandeh/calendar-project/index.md

 I did in Evolutionary on Monday, April 13th, and there is also a spike in the amount of work I did in Data Science one week later.
 Abnromal overall appears to be the least time consuming, since it takes up the least amount of area in the streamgraph.
+There is one day where I appeared to spend a significant amount of time in Abnormal, but on most other days I appear to only spend around an hour.

 Distribution of Categories
 --------------------------